What is the High Reliability Organization principle “Preoccupation with Failure”?

 The mindset that is preoccupied with failure “look[s] for errors rather than assuming what is in front of them is correct,” the Armstrong researchers wrote, referring specifically to frontline clinicians.
 “For example, when nurses conduct a high-risk intravenous medication double check, the second nurse should assume the first nurse made a mistake, hunt for it, and correct it, rather than assume the intravenous pump is working or programmed properly and the medication is right.”

-This thought process — something here might harm my patient, and I’m going to find it and fix it — is a preoccupation with failure.
-But it does not come naturally; it is a habit that must be taught and reinforced.
-The Armstrong researchers suggested adding preoccupation with failure to classroom training for health care providers — “For example, in a simulation laboratory students or physicians could identify errors with a mediation pump or a ventilator set up.” — and reinforcing the mindset during clinical rotations.
+This thought process – “something here might harm my patient, and I’m going to find it and fix it” – exemplifies preoccupation with failure.
+However, this mindset does not come naturally.
+It is a habit that must be taught and reinforced.
+The Armstrong researchers suggested adding preoccupation with failure to classroom training for health care providers.
+“For example, in a simulation laboratory students or physicians could identify errors with a mediation pump or a ventilator set up,” helping to reinforce the mindset during clinical rotations.

-In the health care setting, unit-level managers can continually reinforce the preoccupation with failure during daily huddles or briefings.
+In the healthcare setting, unit-level managers can continually reinforce the preoccupation with failure during daily huddles or briefings.
 “Managers can also ask frontline staff that thought-provoking question, how will the next patient be harmed, and use their responses to proactively identify and mitigate those risks,” the Armstrong researchers suggested.
+These discussions help strengthen the culture of preoccupation with failure across the organization.

 Spotting and fixing safety risks before they do harm is not enough.
 Reporting these near misses or good catches should be seen by frontline caregivers “as equally important in the scheme of event reporting.”
 Why?
-Because more near misses reported results in fewer serious events in which patients are actually harmed — the goal of every HRO.
+Because more near misses reported results in fewer serious events in which patients are actually harmed – a key goal of every High-Reliability Organization (HRO).

-The same is true internally.
+This holds true within individual healthcare organizations as well.
 The Pennsylvania Patient Safety Authority tracked reporting in four hospitals that had good catch reporting systems in place.
 Between 2005 and 2016, the number of good catches reported by the hospitals increased by more than 60% (from 33,777 in 2006 to 54,472 in 2016) while the number of serious events decreased by 14%.
+For a deeper dive into this concept, check out our guide on sensitivity to operations, another key HRO trait that helps mitigate risks.

-As the example of the defective wheel lock illustrates, the preoccupied mindset and reporting must be followed up with managerial action.
-That often includes a formalized data collection process — like American Data Network’s Patient Safety Event Reporting Application — but it can also include the virtuous cycle of recognition that incentivizes more alertness and more reporting that reduces harmful events.
+As the defective wheel lock example shows, the preoccupation with failure mindset and reporting must be followed up with managerial action.
+This often includes a formal data collection process, such as American Data Network’s Patient Safety Event Reporting Application, which helps track and analyze incidents.
+Additionally, fostering a virtuous cycle of recognition encourages more staff alertness and reporting, further reducing harmful events.

-Some health care settings have used internal newsletters to recognize good catches, especially those that have led to systemic improvements.
-Greater Baltimore Medical Center, for instance, used its MD Today publication for physicians to describe the near miss that resulted in epinephrine and ephedrine no longer being stored next to each other in medication storage areas.
+Some healthcare settings have used internal newsletters to recognize good catches, especially those that have led to systemic improvements.
+Greater Baltimore Medical Center, for instance, used its MD Today publication to highlight a near miss that resulted in epinephrine and ephedrine no longer being stored next to each other in medication storage areas, prompting changes to prevent future errors.

-One facility that participated in a 47-hospital Good Catch Campaign led by American Data Network Patient Safety Organization (ADNPSO) offered as part of its recognition program an extra vacation day to quarterly award winners.
+Another facility that participated in a 47-hospital Good Catch Initiative led by the American Data Network Patient Safety Organization (ADNPSO) incentivized reporting through recognition programs, offering extra vacation days to quarterly award winners.
+Recognizing good catches not only reinforces the preoccupation with failure mindset but also encourages staff to remain vigilant.

 While there’s no single roadmap to becoming preoccupied with failure, a successful focus on failure often starts with obsessive data scrutiny.

-The recommended tactics included below all fall into 3 main categories:
+The following tactics fall into three main categories:

 - What does my existing data tell me?